powerexploit/Ashok/contributing.md/contributing.md

-# GUIDELINES FOR CONTRIBUTION
+# GUIDELINES FOR CONTRIBUTION 👨‍💻

 This document will help you in contributing to various issues or to create new ones.
 We are happy to welcome all the contributers willing to improve this project!

-## You can contribute in the following ways-
+## 😇You can contribute in the following ways-

 1. Report bugs
 2. Develop a tool
 3. Give suggestions to make it better
 4. Fix issues & submit a pull request

-##  Here are a few things you can follow-
+##  😇Here are a few things you can follow-

 1. Before creating a new issue, look if the issue is already created and being worked on.
 2. After creating the issue, wait for the issue to be assigned it to you.